evmos/academy/docs/developers/guides/wallet-integration.md

 import { evmosToEth } from '@evmos/address-converter'

 // First, populate a TxContext object and create a signable Tx payload.
-// (See 'Create a Signable Transaction' to learn how to create these). const context = ... const tx = ...
+// (See 'Create the Transaction' to learn how to create these). const context = ... const tx = ...